Harp: Armenia

+Common usages included weddings and funerals.
+The "horn beaker with a feast scene", found inside a vessel in Nor Aresh and now preserved in the Erebuni Fortress, depicts a lyre.
+Information about early medieval Armenian musical instruments has been found in Armenian translations of the Bible.
+In the past, the stringed instruments such as lyres and harps were played in the royal residences, in the royal recreation rooms.
+Sometimes not only the royal musicians, but the kings themselves were depicted in artwork playing the instrument.

+Lyres and harps in Armenian artwork

+Artwork in the gallery below shows a variety of Eastern and Western styles as well as some that could be from either.

 South Asia

 In India, the Bin-Baia harp survives about the Padhar people of Madhya Pradesh.
 The Kafir harp has been part of Nuristani musical tradition for many years.

 East Asia

 The harp largely became extinct in East Asia by the 17th century; around the year 1000, harps like the vajra began to replace prior harps.
 A few examples survived to the modern era, particularly Myanmar's saung-gauk, which is considered the national instrument in that country.
 Though the ancient Chinese konghou has not been directly resurrected, the name has been revived and applied to a modern newly invented instrument based on the Western classical harp, but with the strings doubled back to form two notes per string, allowing advanced techniques such as note-bending.